WFIOST/HADES.H3VR/README.md

         - Your stamina bar will slowly run out the more you move
         - What you are carrying will also effect this
         - No stamina?
 Slow movement

-- Hunger
-    - Moving makes you hungry!
-Eat foods to increase stamina and health regeneration
-    - Carry around foods with different calories and effects
-    - Make sure to drink lots of liquids!

 ## Contributing